puntofnoreturn/puntofnoreturn/content/posts/punters-by-points-added.md

 ### Punting

-Well this is almost certainly the least interesting thing that a person can look at when analyzing football. yet here I am.
+Well this is almost certainly the least interesting thing that a person can look at when analyzing football.
+Yet here I am.
 Analyzing punting statistics.
 And lets be honest, I'm almost certainly going to get some pushback on this...

 Anyways, given that my blog is titled **Punt of no Return**, I thought that this is probably the most fitting thing to start with.
 Honestly, I didn't come into this analysis expecting to find all too much - maybe that punters were marginally under/overpaid or that all punters were basically interchangeable - yet now that I've spent way too much time looking at this, I have a few points I'd like to discuss.